The 411 on the Florida Office of Compassionate Use Registry Medical Marijuana Card

 How to Get a Low-THC Cannabis & Florida Marijuana Card

-In order to get a Florida marijuana card, the following items must be met.
+To get a Florida marijuana card, the following items must be met.

 a.
-If an applicant is younger than 18 years old or terminally ill, a separate (i.e. secondary) doctor must agree that the risks of medical marijuana or low-THC treatment are reasonable.
+If an applicant is younger than 18 years old or terminally ill, a separate (i.e., secondary) doctor must agree that the risks of medical marijuana or low-THC treatment are reasonable.
 This determination should also be outlined in the patient’s medical records.

 b.
 For people that are not a legal Florida resident or are from another state, the Florida Department of Health is responsible for determining qualification on an individual, case-by-case basis.